( Disponible en anglais seulement )

 The Business Law Advisory Council (the “Council”) was established by the Government of Ontario in 2016 to review Ontario’s corporate and commercial legislation and to provide advice to the Government on priorities to reform that legislation.

 The Fall 2016 Report of the Council to the Minister of Government and Consumer Services has been published by the Minister.
 Comments on the Report are being sought and are due by December 12, 2016.
-The full Report is available here.
+Read the Business Law Advisory Council Fall 2016 Report.

 The Report recommends the following changes to Ontario’s business laws:

 - The current requirement under the OBCA that 25% of directors be resident Canadian should be eliminated.
 We further recommend that the written consent which directors provide in advance or within 10 days of their first election be accompanied by an agreement on the part of the prospective director that he or she will attorn to the laws of Ontario with respect to the corporation.

 - Shareholders of a corporation should have the right to resubmit a proposal each year if it received a prescribed (and minimal) level of support in the first year of submission or achieved a prescribed increased level of support in subsequent years.

 - The time period for shareholders of a non-offering corporation to submit a proposal should be set out in the corporation’s by-laws (subject to certain limits).